react-native-webview/react-native-webview/docs/Reference.md

 ```

 Clears the resource cache.
 Note that the cache is per-application, so this will clear the cache for all WebViews used. [developer.android.com reference](<https://developer.android.com/reference/android/webkit/WebView.html#clearCache(boolean)>)

+Note that on Android, this is a fake promise, it doesn't wait for the cache to be cleaned.

 ### `clearHistory()`[⬆](#methods-index)<!-- Link generated with jump2header -->